Long-time behavior of a nonlocal and non-monotone SPDE-ODE system arising in electrophysiology: Numerical example

 In order to investigate numerically ergodicity of the system, we compute the time averages of $\|v(t,\cdot)\|_{L^2(\Gamma)}^2$ and $\|w(t,\cdot)\|_{L^2(\Gamma)}^2$:

 The time averages at the pole $\theta=\pi$ for $T_{\rm burn-in}=30\, \mu$s are shown in Figure \ref{fig:time-average} and are computed per realization.

 The plots of the sample standard deviation of the time‑averaged $\|v\|_{L^2(\Gamma)}^2$ across trajectories (evaluated pointwise in time) for $\theta=\pi$ and the log-log plot are presented in Figure \ref{fig:std_additive}.
 One can see that the sample standard deviation decays, and the rate is approximately $-1/2$.
-Note that that sample standard deviation is random, and for independent Monte-Carlo runs we get clearly different curves, all of those share the same slope.
+Note that the sample standard deviation is random, and for independent Monte-Carlo runs we get clearly different curves, all of those share the same slope.
 These numerical simulations provide an indication for ergodicity.
-The existence and uniqueness of a stationary measure will be studied elsewhere.